HPV and cancer

 Taking up your cervical screening invitations is a great way of reducing the risk of cervical cancer.
 Screening aims to pick up early cell changes that are caused by HPV, and remove these cells before they have a chance to become cancerous.

 By doing this, screening can prevent cervical cancer from developing in the first place.
-It already prevents many cervical cancers, preventing around 5000 deaths from cervical cancer a year in the UK.
+It prevents around 5000 deaths from cervical cancer a year in the UK, and many more cases of this cancer.

 HPV can cause cancers in other genital areas, like the vagina, vulva, penis and anus, as well as some types of cancer in the mouth and throat.
 As with cervical HPV infections, using a condom can reduce the risk of spreading HPV.